 What is planned ignoring?

-Planned ignoring is paying no attention to a child when she’s misbehaving.
-It means not looking at her and not talking to her while she behaves that way.
+Planned ignoring is paying no attention to a child who is misbehaving.
+It means not looking at the child and not talking to them while they behave that way.

-For example, if you’re having a family meal and your child is bouncing up and down on his seat, you could leave him out of the conversation and not look at him until he stops.
-When he stops, you could say, ‘I love it when you sit still on your chair at dinner.
-Why don’t you tell us what you did at preschool today?’.
+For example, if you’re having a family meal and your child is bouncing up and down on their seat, you could leave your child out of the conversation and not look at your child until they stop.
+When your child stops bouncing, you could say, ‘I love it when you sit still on your chair at dinner.
+Why don’t you tell us what you did at preschool today?’